 Pro Tip: Please do not pet the stray dogs; they are not pets as we know them here in the U.S.

 The Amber Cove cruise port is a beautiful place to stroll around and is only steps from the ship.
 There are free tandem bike rides for those who need a little help getting to and from the ship.
 At the pier, take in the colorful Dominican carnival masks on display — they’re great for photo-ops.
-There is also a manmade waterfall that makes for an excellent backdrop, especially for those who can’t travel to the real ones.
+There is also a man-made waterfall that makes for an excellent backdrop, especially for those who can’t travel to Damajagua Waterfalls, the premier attraction in Puerto Plata.

 Listen for the talented musicians scattered around the cruise port or in the transportation hub.
 They play relaxing island music or the local preference, merengue.